 The Health Information Technology for Economic and Clinical Health (HITECH) Act helped to advance the fast embrace of EHRs thanks in part to financial incentives for Meaningful Use.
 The HITECH Act passed in 2009 and was designed to encourage healthcare providers to utilize electronic data recording and sharing technology, such as EHR systems, to improve clinical quality and care transparency among patients.

 But what about the remaining hospitals that have not yet installed EHR systems?

-The holdouts tend to be on the smaller end of the spectrum in terms of both revenue and bed count.
-They typically are also more likely to be more specialized facilities.
+The holdouts tend to be on the smaller end of the spectrum in terms of both revenue and bed count and typically have more specialized facilities.
 Specifically, psychiatric hospitals are the most likely to not have adopted an EHR yet as they were excluded from the initial funding from the HITECH Act and Meaningful Use programs, which made adopting these platforms more expensive.
-Additionally, psychiatric hospitals must deal with additional privacy guidelines which makes it a challenge for them to adopt a standard EHR.
+Additionally, psychiatric hospitals are bound by rigorous privacy guidelines that present barriers to adopting certain EHRs.

 What’s next for EHRs?

 EHR systems do a great job of managing the patient record, but they can lack functionality for other services.